Lightnet/sdl3_opengl_node2d/README.md

 # Project Overview

 mingw64_sdl3_sample is a minimal sample project demonstrating the use of SDL3, SDL_ttf, and FreeType to render text in a window using the "Kenney Mini" font.
 This project is designed for Windows using the MSYS2/MinGW-w64 environment, serving as a testbed for font rendering and SDL3-based applications.
-It provides a simple foundation for building a terminal emulator or other graphical applications requiring text rendering.
+It provides a simple foundation for building a node2d editor graphical applications.

 ```
 mingw64_sdl3_sample/